-- Alternate Destination Model for Paramedic Services - Paramedic Services in Waterloo Region is hoping to adopt an Alternative Destination Model for MHA related concerns, a model successfully adopted by London-Middlesex. - The model would allow Paramedics Services to transfer eligible patients to a 24/7 Walk-In Crisis Centre instead of dropping them off at a hospital emergency department. - Paramedics would provide an on-scene assessment and if the patient consents, is cooperative and non-combative, paramedics can call ahead and transfer/offload the patient at the Crisis Centre. - As a key partner in the region, KW4 OHT along with some of our members have been asked to collaborate on the design, development and implementation, pending provincial approval. - 30% of MH&A ED cases that arrived by ambulance between FY20/21 and 22/23 Sept (YTD) were for patients who resided in our 4 priority neighbourhoods yet these neighbourhoods only account for 18% of KW4's population indicating that these neighbourhoods are disproportionately impacted. - Acquired Brain Injury in the Streets - This is a low barrier, relationship-based program that provides support, advise, and education to clients and other workers on brain injury and targets clients who are homeless or living rough with an acquired brain injury - Specialized brain injury workers screen for brain injury using a low barrier HELPS Brain Injury Screening Tool. - Ontario Health Teams The Path Forward - The Ministry of Health is setting new direction for OHTs to support their progress towards maturity as they work to connect care and improve patient experience in their local communities. - During a November 30, 2022, webinar hosted by the Ministry of Health and Ontario Health, entitled "Accelerating Ontario Health Team Impact and Next Steps for OHTs", five main topics were discussed, one of which was the creation of clinical pathways to improve patient care. - A phased introduction of integrated clinical pathways will occur for people living with four chronic conditions including congestive heart failure, diabetes with a focus on avoiding amputation, chronic obstructive pulmonary disease (COPD) and stroke. - After these initial four pathways are successfully implemented additional integrated clinical pathways will be developed in the areas of mental health and addiction and palliative and end-of-life care.
+• Alternate Destination Model for Paramedic Services

+- Paramedic Services in Waterloo Region is hoping to adopt an Alternative Destination Model for MHA related concerns, a model successfully adopted by London-Middlesex. - The model would allow Paramedics Services to transfer eligible patients to a 24/7 Walk-In Crisis Centre instead of dropping them off at a hospital emergency department. - Paramedics would provide an on-scene assessment and if the patient consents, is cooperative and non-combative, paramedics can call ahead and transfer/offload the patient at the Crisis Centre. - As a key partner in the region, KW4 OHT along with some of our members have been asked to collaborate on the design, development and implementation, pending provincial approval. - 30% of MH&A ED cases that arrived by ambulance between FY20/21 and 22/23 Sept (YTD) were for patients who resided in our 4 priority neighbourhoods yet these neighbourhoods only account for 18% of KW4's population indicating that these neighbourhoods are disproportionately impacted.

+Acquired Brain Injury in the Streets

+- This is a low barrier, relationship-based program that provides support, advise, and education to clients and other workers on brain injury and targets clients who are homeless or living rough with an acquired brain injury.
+The team includes ABI specialists in psychiatry, occupational therapy, behaviour therapy and social work. - Specialized brain injury workers screen for brain injury using a low barrier HELPS Brain Injury Screening Tool. - During a screening blitz in 2022, Traverse Independence confirmed that a very high percentage of homeless and precariously housed people (73.1 per cent, or 68 of the 93 screened) have suffered from an ABI and would benefit enormously from this service.

-- KW4 OHT Mental Health and Addictions Reference Group - GRH Mental Health Families for Awareness, Change and Education (FACE) Committee
+- Dr. John Heintzman, Child and Adolescent Out-Patient Mental Health, Grand River Hospital - KW4 OHT Mental Health and Addictions Reference Group and - GRH Mental Health Families for Awareness, Change and Education (FACE) Committee